 If breast symptoms or the results of an imaging test (such as a mammogram) suggest you might have breast cancer, you may need a breast biopsy.
 During a biopsy, a doctor removes small pieces of breast tissue from the suspicious area so they can be looked at in the lab to see if they contain cancer cells.

-When other tests show that you might have breast cancer, you will probably need to have a biopsy.
 Needing a breast biopsy doesn’t necessarily mean you have cancer.
-Most biopsy results are not cancer, but a biopsy is the only way to find out.
-During a biopsy, a surgeon will remove cells from the suspicious area so they can be studied in the lab to see if cancer cells are present.
+Most biopsy results are not cancer, but a biopsy is the only way to find out for sure.

-If the doctor thinks you don’t need a biopsy, but you still feel there’s something wrong with your breast, follow your instincts.
+If the doctor doesn't think you need a biopsy, but you still feel there’s something wrong with your breast, follow your instincts.
 Don’t be afraid to talk to the doctor about this or go to another doctor for a second opinion.
+If possible, try to see someone who specializes in breast health to discuss your concerns.
 A biopsy is the only sure way to diagnose breast cancer.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.